joeg2101/gitlabhq/doc/install/installation.md

     # run as root!
     apt-get update -y
     apt-get upgrade -y
-    apt-get install sudo -y

-**Note:** During this installation some files will need to be edited manually.
-If you are familiar with vim set it as default editor with the commands below.
-If you are not familiar with vim please skip this and keep using the default editor.

-    # Install vim and set as default editor
-    sudo apt-get install -y vim
-    sudo update-alternatives --set editor /usr/bin/vim.basic

 Install the required packages (needed to compile Ruby and native extensions to Ruby gems):

     sudo apt-get install -y build-essential zlib1g-dev libyaml-dev libssl-dev libgdbm-dev libreadline-dev libncurses5-dev libffi-dev curl openssh-server redis-server checkinstall libxml2-dev libxslt-dev libcurl4-openssl-dev libicu-dev logrotate python-docutils pkg-config cmake nodejs

-If you want to use Kerberos for user authentication, then install libkrb5-dev:

-    sudo apt-get install libkrb5-dev

-**Note:** If you don't know what Kerberos is, you can assume you don't need it.

 Make sure you have the right version of Git installed